juliarmn/juliarmn/README.md

 - 👋 Hi, I’m Júlia.
-- 👀 I’m interested in Data Security.
+- 👀 I’m interested in Machine learning.
 - 🌱 I’m currently learning C language.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...